stagas/node-polla/README.md

 crash for a short period).
 If the changed app crashes and is unable to start, polla rolls back to the last known stable instance of your app so your sites don't go down.

-polla passes two enviroment variables accessed with process.env.POLLA_PORT and process.env.POLLA_HOST inside your app, so you should change your http server to listen() to those.
+polla passes two enviroment variables accessed with `process.env.POLLA_PORT` and `process.env.POLLA_HOST` inside your app, so you should change your http server to `.listen()` to those.